dropcopy/openbookGUI/README.md

 ---

-See [A technical introduction to the Serum DEX](https://docs.google.com/document/d/1isGJES4jzQutI0GtQGuqtrBUqeHxl_xJNXdtOv4SdII/view) to learn more about the Serum DEX.
+See [A technical introduction to the OpenBook DEX](https://docs.google.com/document/d/1isGJES4jzQutI0GtQGuqtrBUqeHxl_xJNXdtOv4SdII/view) to learn more about the OpenBook DEX.

-See [serum-js](https://github.com/project-serum/serum-js) for DEX client-side code.
-Serum DEX UI uses this library.
+See [OpenBook-ts](https://github.com/openbook-dex/openbook-ts) for DEX client-side code.
+DropCopy UI uses this library.

-See [sol-wallet-adapter](https://github.com/project-serum/sol-wallet-adapter) for an explanation of how the Serum DEX UI interacts with wallet services to sign and send requests to the Serum DEX.
+See [sol-wallet-adapter](https://github.com/anza-xyz/wallet-adapter) for an explanation of how the DropCopy UI interacts with wallet services to sign and send requests to the OpenBook DEX.

-See [spl-token-wallet](https://github.com/project-serum/spl-token-wallet) for an implementation of such a wallet, live at [sollet.io](https://sollet.io).